 Making Sense of Suffering

 In yoga and other spiritual practices, we learn it’s not suffering but how we react to suffering that makes the difference.
 Making sense of suffering is not the goal.
 Accepting it and transforming it is.
+Our trials are our only path to redemption.

 How Mindfulness is Redemptive